Offset your carbon emissions

 - Carbon Planting Guidelines for South Australia.
 A Guide to Carbon Planting in SA is an information package including maps and GIS data layers available to help landholders, industry groups, non-government organisations and others involved in carbon farming who are seeking entry in the carbon offsets market to assess the potential opportunities and risks for carbon planting in each region of the state.

-Carbon neutral certification for your business, organisation, product or service can be achieved by using the Australian Government's Carbon Neutral Program.
-Utilising the National Carbon Offset Standard (NCOS) - a rigorous and transparent framework, supported by international standards, and tailored to the Australian context - calculate, reduce, offset, audit and report on your carbon emissions and be rewarded by being able to promote yourself as being carbon neutral.
+Carbon neutral certification for your business, organisation, product or service can be achieved through the Australian Government's Climate Active Program.
+The program provides a rigorous and transparent framework, supported by international standards, and tailored to the Australian context to calculate, reduce, offset, audit and report on your carbon emissions.
+The Climate Active stamp communicates to customers and clients that your business is taking genuine climate action.
+Certified organisations form a Climate Active Network of progressive climate leaders working within their sectors to drive genuine change.

 For business